InQuest/ThreatIngestor/README.rst

     :target: https://pypi.python.org/pypi/ThreatIngestor
     :alt: PyPi Version

-An extendable tool to extract and aggregate IOCs from threat feeds.
+An extendable tool to extract and aggregate IOCs_ from threat feeds.

-Designed for use with `InQuest ThreatKB`_, but can be used without it.
+Integrates out-of-the-box with ThreatKB_ and MISP_, and can fit seamlessly into any existing worflow with SQS_, Beanstalk_, and `custom plugins`_.

 Overview
 --------

-ThreatIngestor can be configured to watch Twitter, RSS feeds, or other sources, extract meaningful information such as C2 IPs/domains and YARA signatures, and send that information to another system for analysis.
+ThreatIngestor can be configured to watch Twitter, RSS feeds, or other sources, extract meaningful information such as malicious IPs/domains and YARA signatures, and send that information to another system for analysis.

 Installation